adrien-ben/bagl/README.md

 ### PBR

-The BRDF used is the same as Epic's Unreal Engine 4.
-Image Based Lighting is not yet implemented.
+The BRDF used is the same as Epic's Unreal Engine 4 :

 - Fresnel : Schlick with Epic's spherical gaussian approximation.
 - Distribution : GGX/Trowbridge-Reitz